Techgrounds-Cloud-9/cloud-9-yourlocaldaphne/05_Project/files/readme.md

 #
 ### Understanding document
 - 2 servers web server and admin/management server, so 2 VMs(1 window, 1 linux) in 2 availability zones (same region).
+Done
 - They are residing on 2 virtual networks and in their respective subnets.
+Done
 - Both the subnets have their own set of NSG rules .
+Done
 - The 2 Vnets are connected.
+Done
 - Both subnets must be protected by NSG on the subnet level.
+Done
 - The web server should be accessible with a public ip for the public and via admin/management server.
 Http ports open.
+Done
 - It will automatically install the apache server.
 - The admin server can access the web server using the SSH/RDP and has a public ip address to be accessed by a set of users.
+RDP active, no users yet
 - A set of ip addresses from which you need to provide access to admin server, ranges: 10.10.10.0/24 & 10.20.20.0/24.
+Done
 - Public static, private dynamic.
+Done
 - The web server should be backed up daily and the backup should be available for 7 days.
-- The storage account has a post deployment script.(bootstrap script)
+- The storage account has a post deployment script.(bootstrap script) not yet
-- The AAD integrated with and users need to be added.
+- The AAD integrated with and users need to be added. no users added yet

 #
 ### Resources needed